Espresso machines make barista-style coffee possible to have at home.

 Warranty & Support

 Espresso machine warranties vary between one and two years in most cases.
-We found that the best home espresso makers we tested offer support at least by email, and most of them offer phone customer care.
+We found that the best home espresso makers we tested offer support at least by email, and most offer phone customer care.
 Other manufacturers offer live chat help, too.

 What accessories can I get for my espresso machine?